SHEscher/xai4mri/README.md

 It offers the following key functionalities:

 - **Data Integration**: Effortlessly import new MRI datasets and apply the models to generate accurate predictions.
-- **Model Loading**: load (pretrained) 3D-convolutional neural network models tailored for MRI predictions.
+- **Model Loading**: Load (pretrained) 3D-convolutional neural network models tailored for MRI predictions.
 - **Interpretation Tools**: Utilize analyzer tools, such as [Layer-wise Relevance Propagation (LRP)](https://doi.org/10.1038/s41467-019-08987-4), to interpret model predictions through intuitive heatmaps.

-With **xai4mri**, you can complement your MRI analysis pipeline, ensuring precise predictions and insightful interpretations.
+With `xai4mri`, you can complement your MRI analysis pipeline, ensuring precise predictions and insightful interpretations.

 ## Quick-start